Edge Enhancement and

 new roads are being built and possibly where population is increasing.
 Figure 7

-shows where new roads were built in the lower portion of Manatee County as urban sprawl
+built in the lower portion of Manatee County as urban sprawl

 occurs.